mfursov/assertic/README.md

-# assertic
+# checkolate
-Assertions and validation library for TypeScript
+Minimalist validators and assertions for TypeScript and JavaScript